AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: FA 7.1.2 SS If Effective_Writes => True then every value written to the external state is significant.

+.. _tu-external_state-10:

-#.
-If Effective_Reads => True, then every value read from the external
-   state is significant.
+10. If Effective_Reads => True, then every value read from the external state is significant.
 [For example a value read from a port might be used in determining how the next value is processed.]

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: PR 7.1.2 SS If Effective_Reads => True then every value read from the external state is significant.

+.. _tu-external_state-11:

-#.
-Each update of an external state has no external effect if both
-   Async_Readers => False and Effective_Writes => False.
+11. Each update of an external state has no external effect if both Async_Readers => False and Effective_Writes => False.

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FA 7.1.2 SS An update of an external state has no external effect if Async_Readers => False and Effective_Writes => False.

+.. _tu-external_state-12:

-#.
-Each successive read of an external state will result in the last
-   value explicitly written [by the program] if Async_Writers => False.
+12. Each successive read of an external state will result in the last value explicitly written [by the program] if Async_Writers => False.

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: PR 7.1.2 SS Each successive read of an external state will result in the last value explicitly written if Async_Writers => False.

+.. _tu-external_state-13:

-#.
-Every explicit update of an external state might affect the next value
-   read from the external state even if Async_Writers => True.
+13. Every explicit update of an external state might affect the next value read from the external state even if Async_Writers => True.

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FA 7.1.2 SS Every explicit update of an external state might affect the next value read from the external state even if Async_Writers => True.

+.. _tu-external_state-14:

-#.
-An external state which has the property Async_Readers => True need
-   not be initialized before being read although explicit initialization is permitted.
+14. An external state which has the property Async_Readers => True need not be initialized before being read although explicit initialization is permitted.
 [The external state might be initialized by an external writer.]

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FA 7.1.2 SS An external state with Async_Readers => True need not be initialized.

+.. _etu-external_state-ss:

 .. _external_state-variables:

 External State - Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Ada interfacing to an external device or subsystem normally entails using one
+In Ada interfacing to an external device or subsystem normally entails
-or more volatile variables to ensure that writes and reads to the device are not
+using one or more volatile variables to ensure that writes and reads
-optimized by the compiler into internal register reads and writes.
-A variable is
+to the device are not optimized by the compiler into internal register
-specified as Volatile using the Ada aspect or pragma Volatile or Atomic.
+reads and writes.
+A variable is specified as Volatile using the Ada
+aspect or pragma Volatile or Atomic.
+Additionally a variable is
+volatile if its subtype is specified as volatile.

 |SPARK| refines the Volatile specification by introducing four new Boolean
 aspects which may be applied only to objects declared as Volatile.
 The aspects